OAG-BERT: Towards A Unified Backbone Language Model For Academic Knowledge Services: : A LANGUAGE MODEL WITH ACADEMIC KNOWLEDGE

-The pre-training of OAG-BERT is separated into two stages.
+The pre-training of \method is separated into two stages.
 In the first stage, we only use scientific texts (paper title, abstract, and body) as the model inputs, without using the entity augmented inputs introduced above.
 This process is similar to the pre-training of the original BERT model.
-We name the intermediate pre-trained model as the vanilla version of OAG-BERT.
-In the second stage, based on the vanilla OAG-BERT, we continue to train the model on the heterogeneous entities, including title, abstract, venue, authors, affiliations, and field-of-studies (FOS).
+We name the intermediate pre-trained model as the vanilla version of \method.
+In the second stage, based on the vanilla \method, we continue to train the model on the heterogeneous entities, including titles, abstracts, venues, authors, affiliations, and FOS.

-\vpara{First Stage: Pre-train the vanilla OAG-BERT.} In the first stage of pre-training, we construct the training corpus from two sources: one comes from the PDF storage of AMiner, which mainly consists of arXiv PDF dumps; the other comes from the PubMed XML dump.
+\vpara{First Stage: Pre-train the vanilla \method.} In the first stage of pre-training, we construct the training corpus from two sources: one comes from the PDF storage of AMiner; and the other comes from the PubMed XML dump.
 We clean up and sentencize the corpus with SciSpacy~\cite{neumann2019scispacy}.
 The corpus adds up to around 5 million unique paper full-text from multiple disciplines.
-In terms of vocabulary, we construct our OAG-BERT vocabulary using WordPiece, which is also used in original BERT implementation.
+In terms of vocabulary, we construct our \method vocabulary using WordPiece, which is also used in the original BERT implementation.
 This ends up with 44,000 unique tokens in our vocabulary.
+The original BERT employs a sentence-level loss, namely Next Sentence Prediction (NSP), to learn the entailment between sequences, which has been found not that useful~\cite{joshi2020spanbert,liu2019roberta} and thus we do not adopt it.

-For better handling the entity knowledge of authors in the OAG, in the data prepossessing we transform the author name list as a sentence for each paper and place it between the title and abstract.
+To better handle the entity knowledge of authors in the OAG, we transform the author name list into a sentence for each paper and place it between the title and abstract in the data prepossessing.
 Therefore, compared to previous models like SciBERT, our vocabulary contains more tokens from author names.

-Following the training procedures of BERT, the vanilla OAG-BERT is first pre-trained on samples with a maximum of 128 tokens.
-After the loss has converged, we shift to pre-training it over samples with 512 tokens.
+Following the training procedures of BERT, the vanilla \method is first pre-trained on samples with a maximum of 128 tokens and then shift to pre-training it over samples with 512 tokens.